Sidqixx/electricity-bill-increase-classification-/README.md

 electricity bills while exploring household characteristics, appliance usage, and behavioral factors associated with the classification target.

-> This repository focuses on the author's personal contribution to a
-> 3-member research project conducted at BINUS University.

----

 ## Project Overview

 Household electricity billing behavior can be influenced by various